dialex/darerer/privacy-policy.md

 ### td;dr

 The app doesn't collect, store or manipulate any data from you.
-We have ads from Google though.
+We have ads from Google's [AdMob](https://www.google.com/admob/) though.

 ### What information is collected about you